 Every word of God is tested; He is a shield to those who take refuge in Him.

 Every Word of God Tested.
 Scripture records for our benefit that every word of God is tested.
 God links His word to believers taking refuge in Him and of His Person acting as a shield for us.
 As God provides a refuge for us, He also provides food for us from His Word.

 The Smallest Letter or Stroke.
-In Matthew 5:18, page 1507, Jesus also had confidence in the words of Old Testament.
+In Matthew 5:18, Jesus also had confidence in the words of the Old Testament.
 He speaks of them with precise details.
 Jesus says that not only the words were inspired, but even the smallest letter or strokes (“yod”) would not pass from the Law until all is accomplished.
-Jesus taught that He did not come to abolish the Law or the Prophets, but to fulfill (Matthew 5:17, page 1507).
+Jesus taught that He did not come to abolish the Law or the Prophets, but to fulfill (Matthew 5:17).
 In this context, Jesus proclaimed that the smallest letter or stroke would be accomplished.
 We should follow Jesus in everything, and especially rely upon the spiritual truth and integrity of the words He gave to us as recorded in the Bible.

 So we learn about the inspiration of the Word of God today.